cybermizrach/pt_quick_sales/README.md

 # Profit Trailer Settings: Quick Sales Strategy
 Settings for Profit Trailer and PTMagic.
-This group of settings is heard towards a quick rate of sales and purchases with sell values around 1% each.
+This group of settings is geared towards a quick rate of sales and purchases with sell values around 1% each.
+The settings are heavily dependent on PTMagic.

 # FAQ
 Q: Will this work with BTC?